 Instead of starting with my name and what I'm running for, at which point you'll tune me out and start looking at the smudge on your left shoe, I am going to tell you my favorite memory so far from high school.
 My first day at Sample High School, I had no idea how to get to my classes.
 This school is big, and I was lost.

-On top of that, I was rushing around trying to find my class, and I tripped and fell flat on the floor in front of the cutest guy I'd ever seen.
+On top of that, I was rushing around trying to find my class and tripped and fell flat on the floor in front of the cutest guy I'd ever seen.
 Not only was he nice enough to help me up, but several other students rushed to help me, got me to my classroom and made me feel better about how goofy I was.

 That was the moment I fell in love with Sample High School.
 We all help each other and you don't find that just anywhere.